• Skip to primary navigation

 • Contact

-Julia Charles talks about disrupting the syllabus on episode 419 of the Teaching in Higher Ed podcast.
+Tracie Addy talks about the inclusive teaching visualization project and classroom observation protocols on episode 426 of the Teaching in Higher Ed podcast.

 Quotes from the episode